 - olive oil

 - salt and pepper

 Cook barley or other grain of choice according to package instructions.
 Add a pinch of salt to the cooking water.
 Barley takes roughly 45 minutes to cook to a tender chewiness.

-While the barley is cooking prepare the rest of the ingredients as follows:
+While the barley is cooking, prepare the rest of the ingredients.

--Toast the nuts on a baking sheet - approx 5 min @ 400F.
+Toast the walnuts on a baking sheet - approximately 5 min @ 400F.
 Set aside.

--Trim, wash and dry off your pieces of broccoli.
+Trim, wash and dry broccoli pieces.
 Toss with 1 Tbsp olive oil, salt and pepper and place on a large rimmed baking sheet.
-Roast @ 400F for 15-20 min tossing halfway through.
+Roast @ 400F for 15-20 minutes, tossing halfway through.

 When there is about 5 minutes of the roasting time remaining for the broccoli, toss it with 2-3 Tbs of the Creamy Tahini Dressing.

-When the barley is done, build your bowls, top with dressing and enjoy!
+When the barley is done, build your bowls, toss with dressing and enjoy!